Careers at CCS

 - Minimum of CDA or 12 college credits in early childhood education or a related field, or willingness and ability (with school support) to acquire those credits by summer 2020

 - Will pass and provide mandated background checks before beginning employment

 - DESIRED CRITERIA—The ideal candidate will possess most of the following qualities.

-- AA or higher in early childhood education or a related field
+- AA in early childhood education or a related field

 - Demonstrated commitment to social justice